kubeflow/community/releases/handbook.md

 * All release team members have the proper permissions and are meeting regularly
 * A tracking issue for the release has been created in kubeflow/community

+#### Release Team Selection

+The leads of the current release team will be selecting their successors for the next release.
+This should also take place before the current release team holds the release retrospective, in order for the new team to be able to provide feedback.

+The process for selecting shadows and members will be different though.
+In this case we want to welcome as many members as possible to join the release team.
+The release team should make an outreach via the available channels, mailing-list, slack, GitHub, and ask for volunteers that would like to participate in the release team.

+We currently don't have a limit on how many consecutive times someone can be a release manager, but it is hightly recommended that this role is rotated.
+This will allow us to further evolve our process and handbook.

 ### Development (10 weeks)